MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Mount the backups to Google Cloud SQL, and then process the data using Google Cloud Dataproc.

 **Memorize:** `D) Mount the backups to Google Cloud SQL, and then process the data using Google Cloud Dataproc.`

-**Quick reason:** Mount the backups to Google Cloud SQL, and then process the data using Google Cloud Dataproc.

 <details>
 <summary>Full explanation</summary>